tanvirakibul/arc-development-app/README.md

 # A High Fidelity Web App built with React.JS and Material-UI

-This is App is for a Software Company.
-The app used ReactJS and Material-UI.
+This  App is for a Software Company.
+The app is built using ReactJS and Material-UI.

-## How to use
+## How to use ?

 Download the example [or clone the repo](https://github.com/mui-org/material-ui):